Skip to main content

 Founder-Led Consultancy

-Growth depended heavily on leadership involvement.
-Execution visibility was inconsistent.
-Operational coordination lived inside the founder's head.
+Growth depends on leadership involvement.
+Execution visibility is inconsistent.
+Operational coordination lives inside the founder's head.

 Operational scenario